ClappFormOrg/ClappFormOrg.github.io/README.md

 }
 ```
 ## [**First from array**](#pipeline)
 Get first element from an array.
+Checks if the selected column is an array, if not then returns the complete array

 Name | Value
 ---|---
-fields	| Object(Where the key is the new name and the value is the old name)
+fields	| Object (Where the key is the new name for the array item and the value is the complete array column)

 #### Example: